-The Silver Fern Farms site in Hawera was inspected five to six times during each monitoring year.
+The Silver Fern Farms site in Hawera was inspected five times during the monitoring period.
 With regard to consents for the abstraction of or discharge to water, the main points of interest were plant processes with potential or actual discharges to receiving watercourses, including contaminated stormwater and process wastewaters.
 Air inspections focused on plant processes with associated actual and potential emission sources and characteristics, including potential odour, dust, noxious or offensive emissions.
 Sources of data being collected by the consent holder were identified and accessed, so that performance in respect of operation, internal monitoring, and supervision could be reviewed by the Council.
 The neighbourhood was surveyed for environmental effects.